Flintshire Midweek Bowling League

 1.4 Teams cannot play any member who is registered with any other team in the league

-2.4 Players may not (See 2.3) be able to play for at least 48 hours after the Fixture Secretary has received notification.
-This is at the discretion of the Fixture Secretary who will advise when all checks are complete.
+2.5 At least 48 hours notification is required to allow the Fixture Secretary time to set up and register new or existing players to the registration list or correct team.
+This timescale is at the discretion of the Fixture Secretary who will advise when all checks are complete

-2.6 No new registrations can be accepted after June 15th.
+2.6 New registrations can only be accepted up to June 15th

 3.1 A player may be transferred to another team provided he or she has not played more than two matches for their original team in the current season